 Beware of things like fire coral, which will irritate your skin and affect your dive in a negative way if it touches your skin.
 Other than that, the creatures you’re likely to see around the island, at popular dive sites, are generally harmless.

 Below you’ll find our list of the most popular dive sites in Jamaica!

-The Throne Room is often described as the best dive site in Negril.
+The Throne Room in Negril is often described as the best site for scuba diving in Jamaica.
 It is highly rated because of the abundance of marine life that can be found there, as well as the unusual coral formations.
 During a dive here you may come across stingrays, black corals, eels, octopus, barracuda, yellow sponges, marine coral, snappers and sometimes dolphins and nurse sharks.
 This reef gets its name from the throne-shaped elephant ear sponge which can be seen here.
 Many divers are fascinated by the lighting once they get into the underwater cavern, just about 60 feet below the surface.
 The notable contrast here, between light and dark, is truly majestic.

 In terms of the corals found at each site, Frenchman Hole is similar to the Throne Room.
 Frenchman Hole is also a dive site where you can sometimes spot moray eels, groupers, nurse sharks and hammerhead sharks.
 It’s not as popular as some of the other dive sites on the island, but it can be found near Orange River, and features a significant number of ledges along a sloping wall.
 This dive spot is not far off from the beach, and the cave here is easily accessible with a wide opening.
 The cavern starts at around 30 ft, and ends at 70 ft.